 1. The Staple Diet of Pellets, Gel Food or Flakes

-What exactly IS that?
-The diet staple is something that provides your goldfish with all the nutrition it needs for the day (with the right ratios of protein, fat, carbs, vitamins, and minerals)—something that rummaging around in your refrigerator won’t be able to do.
+The diet staple is something that provides your goldfish with all the nutrition they need for the day (with the right ratios of protein, fat, carbs, vitamins, and minerals)—something that rummaging around in your refrigerator won’t be able to do.

 2. Foraging Material like Fibrous Veggies

-It’s super important to make sure your goldfish gets all the nutrition it needs with its daily feeding of the staple diet.
+It’s super important to make sure your goldfish gets all the nutrition they need with their daily feeding of the staple diet.
 And sure, maybe your fish would stay pretty healthy with just that.
 But the rest of the day, your fish’s digestive tract is not moving like it would naturally be doing if it lived in a pond.
 This state of stagnation can make your fish more prone to issues like constipation.

 How much of this you need to feed really depends on the size of the fish and how fast they will go through it.